arp242/arp242.net/_posts/2017-07-14-browsers-conflict-interest.markdown

 These concerns are hardly new; the Microsoft browser bundling was a subject of much complaining and litigation in the past leading to the (in)famous [BrowserChoice.eu](https://en.wikipedia.org/wiki/BrowserChoice.eu).
-Whether that was a good decision or not is up for grabs, but baking full-page ads and warnings in your products strikes me as ethically dubious at best.
+Whether that was a good decision is up for grabs, but baking full-page ads and warnings in your products strikes me as ethically dubious at best.

 I haven’t used Windows – or any Microsoft product – in years, but it looks like it’s still the same old crap.
 Just booting Windows also blew away my `grub`